 When there is a legal claim made against a will, it can be very difficult to know how to proceed in order to best represent the wishes of the deceased.
 To ensure that the rights of the deceased are respected and defended properly and legally, it is wise to hire the assistance of an experienced estate attorney.

 The probating of an estate can be an extremely complex job, especially if the estate is especially large, the deceased has assets in multiple locations or if there is joint property involved.
 The probate process can entail navigating multiple investments, reading through insurance policies and dealing with many complicated financial and legal matters.
 These estate challenges can be very time consuming and it is permissible to hire a lawyer and/or accountant to help.

 Someone without an extensive legal or financial background will understandably have difficulty even knowing how to begin probating a large estate.
 While modest or smaller estates could potentially avoid the probate process or only take a single day to settle, others can require weeks of work.
 This is when a qualified probate lawyer can be a valuable asset.

 Getting the Executor Help You Need for Estate Challenges

 The laws surrounding wills and estate administration have changed in Alberta.
-The Wills and Succession Act (as a PDF) or The new Act in HTML in Alberta was proclaimed in Alberta on February 1, 2012.
+The new Act in HTML in Alberta was proclaimed in Alberta on February 1, 2012.
 This legislation incorporates substantial changes into the areas of wills and estates.
 Kahane Law Office would be pleased to assist you in deciding if you need help as executor or as a beneficiary dealing with estate challenges or problems.
-Call 403-225-8810 (1-877-225-8817 toll free) or email us directly here.
+Call in Edmonton: (780) 571-8463 or in Calgary 403-225-8810 (1-877-225-8817 toll free) or email us directly here.